Clock icon

 Clinical Signs and Symptoms

-Recognizing the signs of feline miliary dermatitis is the first step in providing your cat with the relief they so desperately need.
-One of the most telling symptoms is an intensely itchy rash that prompts your cat to lick, bite, and scratch the affected areas.
+One of the most telling symptoms of miliary dermatitis is an intensely itchy rash that causes your cat to lick, bite, and scratch the affected areas.
 Even a gentle touch can cause a noticeable reaction, making your cat scratch, lick, or twitch in discomfort.

 feline miliary dermatitis

-In more severe cases, the rash can become infected, manifesting as pustules or pimple-like lesions.
-Cats suffering from this advanced stage of the condition tend to spend an excessive amount of time grooming and scratching, which can further exacerbate the issue.
+In more severe cases, the rash can become infected, resulting in pustules or pimple-like lesions.
+Cats with the advanced stage of the condition tend to overgroom and scratch, which can further exacerbate the issue.

 How is Miliary Dermatitis Diagnosed?

-As the most common cause of feline miliary dermatitis is an allergy to flea bites, your veterinarian will perform a thorough exam of your cat to rule out fleas as the culprit.
+As the most common cause of feline miliary dermatitis is an allergy to flea bites, I always perform a thorough exam of the cat to rule out fleas as the culprit.
 As cat dermatitis can occur from just a few flea bites, there may not be evidence of a massive flea infestation.
 Therefore, even though no adult fleas are noticed, this does not rule out fleas as the cause.

 Tests your veterinarian may perform can include skin scrapings, cytology, trial medications, dietary elimination trials, and allergy testing if warranted.